The four Vedas (Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, c. 1200 BCE) are the oldest books of the Indian traditions.

-This emphasis on knowledge could also take the form of meditating on the meaning of mantras in general.
+This emphasis on knowledge could also take the form of meditating on the meaning of any mantra.

 Subtler still, the singular power of knowledge implies that the “knowledge packet” of any particular mantra can be taken into one’s body tactilely—as a physical thing–to enhance or clarify the self.

 This could be done via vinyasa, “precise placement.”